How to Use HISAT2: Mapping in RNA-Seq Analysis

 Introduction

-Please refer to the RNA-Seq analysis workflow overview.
+If you would like to understand the overall workflow of RNA-Seq analysis, please refer to the RNA-Seq analysis workflow overview.

 Installation